Ananya-A-K/NodeScribe/README.md

 ## ⚙️ Key Features & Technical Highlights
- <details> NodeScribe is designed to demonstrate a wide range of full-stack development concepts.
+ NodeScribe is designed to demonstrate a wide range of full-stack development concepts.
 Below are the core features and technical implementations that showcase real-world best practices in modern web development:

 ✅ Full-Stack MERN Architecture
 Built using the MERN stack: MongoDB (NoSQL database), Express.js (web framework), React.js (frontend library), and Node.js (runtime environment).